 1. You Can Get Out Too Fast.
 This is the number one temptation with any marathon race.
 This is especially true if it is your first race.
-You have been preparing for this day for up to 18 weeks.
-You are typically surrounded by thousands of other hyped up runners.
-The atmosphere is electric because the end result is still unknown.
+You have been preparing for this day for some 18 weeks.
+You are surrounded by thousands of other hyped up runners at the starting line.
+The atmosphere is electric because the result is still unknown.
 There is some guy on the public address system whose whole job is to get you pumped up for the race.
 The adrenaline is readily flowing.
 And there lies the problem.
 I remember my first marathon, which was in Austin, Texas.
 I covered my first mile in seven minutes flat.
 I already knew that I was in deep trouble given my age, training regimen, and natural abilities.
 I still had 25.2 miles to go.
 Needless to say, the “wall” came quicker than I anticipated.

 2. You Can Forget To Replenish Your Resources.
 The second mistake I made in my first marathon was to not hydrate until about the 4th water station.
-Why should I slow down when I was doing so well?
-They have water and sports drinks every mile-I’ll catch the next one.
+“Why should I slow down when I was doing so well?
+They have water and sports drinks every mile-I’ll catch the next one.”
 That thinking came back to haunt me.
 By the time you are actually thirsty it’s too late.
-You have to anticipate your body’s needs-not wait until the warning signs.
+You have to anticipate your body’s needs, not wait until the warning signs.
 You can’t skip a water station, even if you only take a sip.
 Cramps are the natural result.
-I have seen many a prepared runner have to bow out of the race due to cramps which often result from dehydration.
+I have seen many a prepared runner have to bow out of the race due to cramps, which often result from dehydration.

 Leading is similar.
 You can’t out lead your resources.
 You have to stay fresh in your learning and character growth.
 You have to anticipate your needs and not cut corners.
 This is where a coach or mentor can come in handy.
-You need training, experience, coaching, assessment, feedback-and rest.
+You need training, experience, coaching, assessment, feedback, and rest.
 You need someone around you that can keep you grounded in the midst of success and encouraged in the midst failure.
 This part of leading never ends.
-It can actually become more difficult the longer you lead-because the tendency is always towards isolation and self sufficiency.
+It can actually become more difficult the longer you lead because the tendency is always towards isolation and self sufficiency.
 The greatest need here is often refreshment in the form of true rest.
 Rest provides an opportunity for evaluation and reflection.
 This has the added advantage of keeping you on course.
 The goal is not to burn out in your leadership pursuits.
 You want to make it to the end.

 3. You Can Pace Off The Wrong Person.
 It’s easy to be judgmental at the starting line.
 You look around and try and size yourself up against the other runners in the field.
 You pick out the one who “looks” like a veteran runner.
-The one who has all of the running accoutriments-water bottle, Gu packs, dry-fit running attire, etc. And usually you pick the person who can actually sustain a seven minute pace for 26.2 miles.
-And you are dead-before you ever get to your first mile.
+The one who has all of the running accoutrements: water bottle, Gu packs, dry-fit running attire, etc. And usually you pick the person who can actually sustain a seven minute pace for 26.2 miles.
+And you are dead, before you ever get to your first mile.
 The most efficient race I ever ran was in Columbus, Ohio.
 They had pace groups throughout the race.
 I picked my desired time and stuck with the group.
 I finished exactly when I wanted and qualified for Boston.

 Near the end of his life the Apostle Paul said these words as he sought to encourage a younger leader, ” I have fought the good fight, I have finished the race, I have kept the faith.”
 May this be our goal.